 If you admire an aspect of another culture, then learn about it and purchase items directly from a person of that culture.
 If you like the look of Cowichan sweaters, don’t buy a “Cowichan-inspired” sweater from a retail giant, buy from a Coast Salish knitter or an Indigenous-owned store that buys sweaters from the knitters.
 That is cultural respect.

 Don’t refer to a culture or a People as exotic.
-That emphasises the “otherness” of them.
+That emphasizes the “otherness” of them.
 To them their culture is not exotic, it’s who they are and what is important to them.

 Don’t amp up or modernize aspects of another culture because by doing so suggests that the modernized rendition by a non-Indigenous entity makes it better.